-Your story reminds me of one mom I worked with whose 11 month old son liked to hold her finger, in particular her pinky, when he was nursing.
-And so she found this little stuff animal, it was small, no dangerous parts could be removed and she made the decision to have him sleep with it.
+Your story reminds me of one mom I worked with whose 11 month-old son liked to hold her finger, in particular her pinky, when he was nursing.
+She found this little stuffed animal, safe because there were no dangerous parts could be removed.
 It was a cow with these little horns that he held on to when nursing and later to go to sleep.
-Each horn was the size of her pinky which I thought was very creative of the mom.
+Each horn was the size of her pinky, which I thought was very creative of the mom.
+She made the decision to have him sleep with it.
 Did it take time?
-Absolutely, he had to attach to something other than her hand and it took some time but it did work out.
+Absolutely.
+He had to attach to something other than her hand and it took some time but it did work out.

 So, first things first, what I would do is to make sure you start after a day of great naps.
 Let her hold your hand during the nap time to make sure she is well napped.
 Set yourself up for a good bedtime and then if you’re still nursing, nurse before bedtime with the light on.
-Allow her to hold your finger and then when you are done nursing, kisses and in to the crib and start the Shuffle.
+Allow her to hold your finger, and then when you are done nursing, kisses and in to the crib and start the Shuffle.
 Be careful because she’s probably going to reach out to try and hold your hand!

 During the day if she gets upset and starts saying, “Hand, hand, hand” , hug her and hold her and say, “Well, let’s go get blankie,” or “Let’s go get cow,” or whatever you choose as the stuffed animal.
 Constantly redirect away from holding your hand as her primary soother.

 It should probably take about a week for her to no longer need your hand to go to sleep.
 You could focus on night first and not naps.
 Eventually hand holding will stop working for naps and that might be your cue to start nap coaching without holding your hand.
 If you want to do it all at once, that’s of course your choice.
 Don’t do it unless you’re going to be consistent because you don’t want to train her to cry until you give her your hand.
-All right good luck.